 With so many new capabilities, here are my favorite automations that I've built so far in iOS 14.

 These are actually two automations, and they're built around automatically managing Low Power Mode on the iPhone.
 For years, I've wanted Apple to allow us to set battery level thresholds for automatically turning Low Power Mode on or off.
 It hasn't implemented that feature, but thanks to Shortcuts on iOS 14, I've built it myself.

 These automations are built on the new Battery Level automation trigger.
 When you choose this trigger, you're given a slider that lets you set the exact battery percentage for triggering your automation.
 You then choose how the battery level starts your automation: when your battery hits that threshold, falls below it, or rises above it.

 In the case of my Low Power Mode activation automation, I decided that the automation should trigger when my phone falls below 20%.
 I then added the Set Low Power Mode action and set that to On.
 For the Low Power Mode deactivation automation, I used the same components, only this automation triggers when my iPhone's battery rises above 50%, and Low Power Mode is set to Off.

-It's a very handy automation to have, especially during the beta season, when battery drain can prove to be a real issue in a way it might not have been otherwise.
+It's a very handy automation to have, and the battery level trigger might be my single favorite new automation trigger in Shortcuts for iPhone.
 And because the battery level trigger allows you to turn off Ask Before Running, this one is truly automatic.